robert-westenberger/knowledgebase/computer-science/trees.md

 title: Trees
 description:
 published: true
-date: 2020-07-29T02:21:15.544Z
+date: 2020-07-29T02:36:08.935Z
 tags: computer
 editor: markdown
 ---

 # Trees

-* A sequence of sequences.
-This is a large generalization since there are many subtypes of trees with differing implementation restrictions.
+* A way to think of a sequence of sequences is a tree.
+The elements of the sequence are branches of the tree, and elements that are themselves sequences are subtrees.
+* Recursion is a natural tool for dealing with tree structures, since we can reduce operations on trees to operations on their branches, which reduce to operations on branches of branches, etc.